 Before you start

-The most important thing to do before you remove a hard drive partition on your Mac is to back it up.
+The most important thing to do before removing a hard drive partition on your Mac is to back it up.
 Time Machine has the easiest way to back up your data if you don't already have a system in place.
 You'll need an external hard drive to start a local backup regimen.

 How to erase a partition on your Mac